Daily High to Daily Low: Is It Safe to Buy Macquarie Infrastructure Corporation (MIC)?

-Macquarie Infrastructure Corporation (NYSE:MIC) went up by 0.05% from its latest closing price compared to the recent 1-year high of $40.05.
-The company’s stock price has collected 0.30% of gains in the last five trading sessions.
-Press Release reported on 08/03/21 that MIC Reports Second Quarter 2021 Financial And Operational Results
+Macquarie Infrastructure Corporation (NYSE:MIC) went down by -0.05% from its latest closing price compared to the recent 1-year high of $40.43.
+The company’s stock price has collected 0.60% of gains in the last five trading sessions.
+Press Release reported 13 hours ago that MIC Announces Completion of Reorganization Into Limited Liability Company

 Is It Worth Investing in Macquarie Infrastructure Corporation (NYSE :MIC) Right Now?